Deposit invoice template UK: how to request upfront payments properly

 - A reference to the quote or contract, linking the deposit to the agreed scope of work

-You can create deposit invoices in seconds using our free invoice generator.
+You can create deposit invoices quickly using our free invoice generator.
 Add the full job value in the description, set the invoice total to the deposit amount, and note the balance in the footer.

 Getting the refund terms right

-This is where most tradespeople get it wrong.
-They take a deposit but never state what happens if the job falls through.
-Then six months later, a customer demands a full refund and the money is already spent on materials.
+This is where many tradespeople slip up.
+They accept a deposit but don't specify what happens if the job is cancelled.
+Months later, a customer might ask for a refund, and the money is already spent on materials.

 Your deposit terms should cover three scenarios: